New meter FAQs

 Frequently Asked Questions

 Rock Energy Cooperative has invested in a new AMI (Advanced Metering Infrastructure) system, which required the installation of new meters.
 This upgrade helps us operate more efficiently, improve reliability, and serve you better.
 Here are some questions you might have about the changes.

 Why is the new system needed?

-Our current Automated Meter Reading (AMR) system was state-of-the-art when it was first implemented but is now outdated and no longer supported by the manufacturer.
+Our previous Automated Meter Reading (AMR) system was state-of-the-art when it was first implemented but is now outdated and no longer supported by the manufacturer.
 The AMR meters were installed in our Wisconsin territory during the late 1990s, and Illinois members received the meters in 2009.
-The new AMI meters will collect and transmit data faster and more reliably.
+The new AMI meters collect and transmit data faster and more reliably.

 What’s the difference between the current system and new one?

 The new AMI meters, made by Sensus, collect energy consumption and power quality data and then transmit that data to the co-op via radio frequency communication.
 The previous AMR meters used power lines to transmit data.
 If a power line goes down during an outage, communication with the meter was lost.
 The new meter can automatically report outages, voltage variances, and other line conditions without depending on the power lines.

 Was a new meter installed at my home or business?